Download the University Honors brochure to learn more.

 Should you select another free or pay-service platform, it must have the following features:

 No. Students who elect to switch to a new platform are not required to copy all of their information from iWebfolio.
 However, as you read in the previous FAQ, your new platform will need to have the option to link outside pages.
-You will need to make your iWebfolio public (directions to do so are located in the iWebfolio tutorials section) and then link this page in your new learning portfolio.
+You will need to make your iWebfolio public (this is accomplished by logging into iWebfolio, selecting your portfolio, and selecting the blue logo in the bottom left corner of the screen with a key that says "permissions" when you hover over it) and then link this page in your new learning portfolio.
 This helps avoid busy work while also keeping a record of your previous experiences.

 It will be tracked in a new UHP online database.
 You will be able to upload your learning portfolio URL to the new database.
 If you stay with iWebfolio, you do not need to upload a URL.